 Recipe's restaurants experience seasonal fluctuations, which are inherent in the restaurant industry in Canada.
-Seasonal factors such as better weather, which allows Recipe's restaurants to open their patios and which generally encourages customers to get out of their homes, commonly drive an increase in revenue in the spring and summer months compared to the winter period.
-During the winter period, while the take-out and delivery business generally sustains revenue for the Swiss Chalet and St-Hubert brands, in-restaurant dining at all of the brands generally experiences reduced patronage.
+Seasonal factors such as better weather, which allows Recipe's restaurants to open their patios and which generally encourages customers to get out of their homes, commonly drive an increase in revenue in the spring and summer months compared to the winter period (especially after the December holiday season).
+During the winter period, while the take-out and delivery business generally sustains revenue for the Swiss Chalet and St-Hubert brands, inrestaurant dining at all of the brands generally experiences reduced patronage.
+In 2020, the restaurant seasonality trends were amplified due to COVID-related restaurant closures and operating restrictions, the strong demand for patio dining during the summer and early fall, and government-mandated dining room operating restrictions that were re-introduced later in the year.
+However, Recipe's food manufacturing business partially offsets the impact of restaurant seasonal fluctuations as sales through the grocer retailers are more consistent over the course of the year and are strongest in the fourth and first quarters.